Hello. My name’s Alex and I’m a topophile.

 Along the way, time in the Palestinian Territories revealed a love of the Arab world.
 My first book, Paradise Divided, was an attempt to get behind the headlines about the conflict-ridden Middle East and tell the human stories of modern-day Lebanon, with its rainbow of religious and political communities.
 My second book, The Secret Life of God, brought some of these concerns home in a kind of spiritual investigation into communities and individuals across three religious traditions attempting to find new ways of believing and belonging in contemporary Britain.

-The material here is from September 2021.
-You can find my past blogs and links to work published by a variety of newspapers, magazines and websites over the past twenty years at my website www.alexklaushofer.com.
+The material you will find here dates from September 2021.
+You can find my past blogs and links to work published by a variety of newspapers, magazines and websites over the past twenty five years at my website: www.alexklaushofer.com.

 Subscribe to Ways of Seeing